HomeSubjectsUniversityBlogAbout

 New learning 60% Cover new topics and concepts

-Practice 20% Solve MCQs and problems
+Practice 20% Solve MCQs and coding problems

 Revision 20% Review previously studied material